SMC Pride 2022—STILL HERE, STILL PROUD!

 The Bay Area Community Health Advisory Council provided COVID-19 test kits and masks because COVID-19 is still here and is a community concern.
 Pink Spots highlighted LGBTQ-owned businesses in the Bay Area, and the San Mateo County Health Mobile Clinic drove up with healthcare providers offering systems navigation and services to attendees.
 Top it all off with incredible performances from drag queen, Jackie Layshun, music by DJ China G, empanadas, ice cream, and moms giving free hugs, SMC Pride made my heart sing.

-As a community member who identifies as queer, strives to practice anti-racism and anti-oppression every day, and dreams of systems that honor relations with community and our planet, SMC Pride was a salve for my soul.
+As a staff member who identifies as queer, strives to practice anti-racism and anti-oppression every day, and dreams of systems that honor relations with community and our planet, SMC Pride was a salve for my soul.
 As the festival title reverberates on the 10th anniversary of SMC Pride, “Still Here, Still Proud.”
 Happy Pride month!